fanart-tv/fanartwiki/docs/General/why denied.md

 ### **Incomplete Render**
 <img id='denied-card-image' style="border-radius;.5em;" src="../../../assets/images/why-denied/clearart-incomplete-render.jpg" onmouseover="this.src='../../../assets/images/why-denied/clearart-incomplete-render-fixed.jpg'" onmouseout="this.src='../../../assets/images/why-denied/clearart-incomplete-render.jpg'"/>

 **Problem:** When removing the background of an image without using the pen/path tool, you have to be certain to remove **all** pixels of the background.
-You should always check your renders[^1] against different colored backgrounds as explained in the rules.
-Another effective way to spot stray pixels is to add a stroke to the rendered[^1] image.
+You should always check your renders against different colored backgrounds as explained in the rules.
+Another effective way to spot stray pixels is to add a stroke to the rendered image.
 This will highlight all the pixels in the image, even the ones that are hard to see.

-**Fix:** Render[^1] image completely.
+**Fix:** Render image completely.
 Ensure there are no leftover, "stray" pixels before submitting for moderation.

 **Rules:**